Create custom Prisma Client queries (/docs/orm/prisma-client/client-extensions/query)

 },

-Modify all operations in all models of your schema
+Modify all operations in all models of your schema [#modify-all-operations-in-all-models-of-your-schema]

-Use $allModels and $allOperations to extend all operations in all models of your schema.
+Use `$allModels` and `$allOperations` to extend all operations in all models of your schema.

 To apply a custom query to all operations on all models of your schema: